 Texas Administrative Code (TAC), Title 16, Part 1, Chapter 3, Rule 3.95 (o) (3) requires storage wellhead components and casing to be inspected at least once every 10 years for corrosion, cracks, deformations or other conditions that may compromise integrity and that may not be detected by the five-year mechanical integrity test.
 In response, the SPR initiated a multi-sensor caliper program in 2008 to evaluate the condition of the last cemented casing string.
 In some cases where caliper results showed an irregularity, a downhole camera was run to better define the anomaly.
 If the anomaly is determined to be structural, plans are made to remediate the issue.
 The remediation varies depending on the type of anomaly involved.
 These remediations have been worked in conjunction with state regulatory agencies and in full compliance with the regulatory requirements.
 Once a cavern is depressured for workover, the wellhead components are taken off and inspected.
 This work continues in conjunction with the cavern workover and remediation programs.
 These programs were expanded to include the Louisiana SPR sites in addition to the required Texas sites.
-During 2013, remediation workover was performed at Big Hill on wells 114A, and 114B and at West Hackberry on wells 8 and 8B.
+During 2014, remediation workovers were performed at Big Hill on well 103B, and at Bryan Mound on wells 4B, 101C, 103C, and 112C.